GirlGuiding New Zealand: Aotearoa Units

-The uniform is the same as their counterpart.
-Their promise badge used to contain an ‘L’ but this was dropped after the last re-vamp of the logo.

 Connect

-This section is for Young Women aged 17–25.

-Members of Connect can choose from a wide range of unique and exciting opportunities, including international experiences, volunteering within GirlGuiding New Zealand (GirlGuiding NZ) as a mentor or leader, learning new skills, staying in touch, having fun and working towards valuable qualifications.
+Connect is for young women aged 16–35.
+Members of Connect can choose from a wide range of unique and exciting opportunities, including international experiences, volunteering within GirlGuiding New Zealand as a mentor or leader, learning new skills, staying in touch, having fun and working towards valuable qualifications.

-The three options are: Network (an alumnae group), Stay Connected (a chance for those who are keen to help out but can't commit to regular leadership) and Expanded Horizons (a programme for young leaders aged 17 – 25).
+The three options are: Network (an alumnae group for 16–35 year-olds), Stay Connected (a self-directed programme for 16–25 year olds to challenge themselves), and Expanded Horizons (a programme for young leaders aged 16–25).

 Red Shield Guides

 These units (Pippins to Rangers) were affiliated to the Salvation Army.
 All practices are the same as regular Guiding units except the promise has the following added: